HUGO

 main() {

-# Set the build timezone
+# Export the build time zone

-export TZ=Europe/Oslo
+export TZ

-# Create and move into a temporary directory for downloads
+# Create a temporary directory for downloads

 build_temp_dir=$(mktemp -d)

-# Create the local tools directory
+# Create a local tools directory

 mkdir -p "${HOME}/.local"